 This legislation specifies that Hydro One Inc., Ontario Power Generation Inc. and each of their subsidiaries are part of the public sector and designates them as public sector "employers" for the purposes of the act.

-Hydro One Inc., Ontario Power Generation Inc. and each of their subsidiaries are required to provide salary disclosure to the Ministry of Energy.
-This applies for 2004 and future years.
+Ontario Power Generation Inc. and each of its subsidiaries is required to provide salary disclosure to the Ministry of Energy.
+Hydro One Inc. and its subsidiaries are not required to disclose salaries after December 31, 2014.

 Many reasons can explain why you cannot find an organization.
 After ensuring that the organization is not in any of the categories, verify if the organization is included in the "No Employee Salaries to Disclose."